 She has over 20 years of experience in corporate finance, asset management and private equity.
 Dato' Darawati first joined the corporate advisory team of CIMB Group (Malaysia) where she specialised in mergers and acquisitions and capital raising transactions.
 She also spent five years in London where she was a European equities portfolio manager for a US fund management company with asset under management (AUM) worth US\$70 billion.

-In 2001, she rejoined CIMB Group to set-up and develop the private equity franchise formerly known as CIMB Private Equity and Venture Capital and in particular, driving the initiative to set-up the Shariah-compliant private equity funds.
+In 2001, she rejoined CIMB Group to set-up and develop the private equity franchise formerly known as CIMB Private Equity and Venture Capital and in particular, driving the initiative to setup the Shariah-compliant private equity funds.

 She also serves as Chairman of RHB Private Equity Holdings Sdn.
-Bhd. and as an Independent Board Member of Malaysia Venture Capital Management Berhad (MAVCAP), RHB Investment Bank Berhad and the Audit Oversight Board.
+Bhd. and as an Independent Board Member of Malaysia Venture Capital Management Berhad (MAVCAP) and the Audit Oversight Board.
 She is also a Director of several private-limited companies involved in a diverse range of businesses namely strategic crisis management communication and HSE consultancy.
-She was formerly an Independent Non-Executive Board member for Tanah Makmur Berhad, Asiamet Education Group Berhad.
-Global Maritime Ventures Berhad and the Investment Committee of BIMB Investment Management Berhad.